In this article, you’ll learn the top things to do in Medellín, including the best places to visit and the top attractions.

-The only “central” area for tourists is El Poblado.
-Sure it’s packed with cafes, vegetarian restaurants, yoga studios and other amenities which are great for the weary traveller, but it’s also packed with gringos, backpackers and all-night partiers.
+Sure, it’s packed with cafes, vegetarian restaurants, yoga studios and other amenities which are great for the weary traveller, but it’s also packed with gringos, backpackers and all-night partiers.

 If you’re into that, great!
 If you want a more authentic Medellín experience, most locals and expats would tell you to venture elsewhere, or at least find the cool bars in Poblado (like Social Bar) that are frequented by Paisas (people from the Antioquia region of Colombia).

-This is a congested city and while you can find some respite in the Botanical Gardens and up at Parque Arvi, for the most part, Medellín is a bustling, noisy and chaotic South American city.
+This is a congested place and while you can find some respite in the Botanical Gardens and up at Parque Arvi, for the most part, Medellín is a bustling, noisy, chaotic (but, fun!)
+South American city.

-We’ve created this list of 10 things to do in Medellín for travellers, but if you plan to live in the city, you will find countless events, concerts and festivals that you can take part in nearly every day.
+We’ve created this list of things to do in Medellín for travellers, but if you plan to live in the city, you will find countless events, concerts and festivals that you can take part in nearly every day.

-1. Parque Arvi
+2. Check Out Parque Arvi

-Once at the park, you can enjoy a quaint little farmer’s market just as you step off at the last station, and then you can go for a hike in the cloud forest.
+Ride the metrocable to the park and once there, you can enjoy a quaint little farmer’s market just as you step off at the last station.
+From there, you can go for a hike in the cloud forest.

 For the hike, get off at Parque Arvi and follow the only road you see up and around a rocky bend to the right.
 In about 5 minutes you’ll meet the main road where you’ll find a group of restaurants (including Cable a Tierra Vegetarian).